lindgrengroup/obesity_femrepr_MR/twosampleMR/README.md

 For sensitivity analyses with multivariable MR for WHR and BMI SNPs in the same model, as compared to WHRadjBMI SNPs -
 1. **Scripts in /whradjbmi_mvmr/** - Scripts to construct instrument with joint exposures, and script to run multivariable MR

+### Data:

+Harmonised datasets (i.e. alleles aligned across exposures and outcomes) for **main analyses** deposited in /harmonised_datasets/.
+Main analysis exposures are BMI, WHR, WHRadjBMI (female-specific instruments with female-specific weights, from GIANT-UKB meta-analysis reported by Pulit et al. 2019); other exposures as detailed above.
+Main analysis outcomes are meta-anlysed across FinnGen, UKB, and/or other largest available European-ancestry GWAS as described in the manuscript S2 Table.